pbies/AES256/README.md

 File encryption/decryption.
 Max is 4 GiB per file.

-You may drag & drop file or click the buttons to open file dialog.
+You may drag & drop files to buttons or click the buttons to open file dialog.

 ## Built With